Sandeep-int/agent-shield/README.md

 Every AI assistant and chatbot is a potential attack surface.

-- **Prompt injection is the #1 LLM attack vector** — attackers hijack your AI with crafted inputs
+- **Prompt injection is the #1 LLM attack vector** — attackers hijack your AI with crafted inputs.
-- **Single-layer defenses fail** — keyword filters and basic classifiers are bypassed in seconds
+- **Single-layer defenses fail** — keyword filters and basic classifiers are bypassed in seconds.
-- **Your users, your data, your liability** — a compromised chatbot leaks context, ignores instructions, and executes arbitrary logic
+- **Your users, your data, your liability** — a compromised chatbot leaks context, ignores instructions, and executes unauthorized logic.

 ---

 ## The Solution
-Agent Shield is a **5-layer prompt injection detection API**
+Agent Shield is an open-source, high-performance security gate that stands in front of your AI models.
+It acts as a multi-layer firewall, screening incoming user messages and dropping malicious inputs before they reach downstream LLMs.

 ## How It Works

-Every request passes through 5 layers in order.
+Every request passes through 5 distinct layers in sequence.
 One failure = blocked.
 No exceptions.

 ```mermaid
 flowchart TD